managithub/mytest/README.md

 # mytest
-this is my test repo
+this is my test repo I am editing for the new branch from master brach.